Transportation safety in the United States: By class of road users

 The District of Columbia and New York have the highest percentage of pedestrian deaths.

-Although the number of motorcyclist death is lower than car's one, it is greater by traveled distance (miles or kilometers).
+Although the number of motorcyclist deaths is lower than car occupants, it is greater by traveled distance.

 Pedestrians and cyclists

 As cars have become safer for occupants (due to airbags, structural crashworthiness and other improvements) the percent of pedestrian fatalities as a percent of total motor vehicle fatalities steadily increased from 11% in 2004 to 15% in 2014 according to NHTSA data.
 Bicyclists accounted for 2 percent of all traffic deaths in 2014.